evanrichter/cipher-project-1/ARCHITECTURE.md

 Located in `src/ciphers/rot13.rs`.

 To test the usefulness of the `Cipher` trait, I wanted to try a simple cipher and see if the interface was decent to work with.
-I'm still not sure if `encrypt` needs access to a dictionary or not, so that might go away.

 The `src/ciphers` folder is where the other (and more useful) ciphers will go.